Financial Planning

 • We run daily reports to monitor client account activity.

-• We add alerts to your account if you let us know you’re a fraud victim or have other security concerns.
+• We can add alerts to your account if you let us know you’re a fraud victim or have other security concerns.

 Joy Coronel